Rich snippets can help you increase your organic CTR by making your content stand out in the SERPs.

 Use this markup to give search engine information about your product, such as images and prices.

 With this schema markup, you can add to your videos the description, thumbnail URL, upload date, and duration.

-Use this special kind of structured data to display additional information on your search result, including the time needed to prepare the dish, pictures and reviews.
+Use this particular kind of structured data to display additional information on your search result, including the time needed to prepare the dish, pictures, and reviews.

 Use this markup to show off information about your business, such as the logo, team information, and address.

 And there are many others.

 You can check all the markup options available for your content here: